-MassCEC plans to undertake the following activities to advance the development of the Center and related initiatives starting in Q4 2023.
-Throughout, MassCEC will be in frequent contact through both informal channels and structured processes with stakeholders, potential partners, participants, and interested program providers to ensure that the initiatives will address their needs and provide value to citizens of the Commonwealth.
+In Q4 2023, MassCEC launched the following activities to advance the development of the Center and related initiatives.
+Throughout the start-up phase, MassCEC will be in contact through both informal channels and structured processes with stakeholders, potential partners, participants, and interested program providers to ensure that the initiatives will address their needs and provide value to citizens of the Commonwealth.